andrewraylee/chip8-emu/README.md

 ### Missing Features:
 * Sound
 * Font map
-* Any sort of customization features such as input mapping, color choice, speed, etc.
+* Any sort of customization features such as keys mapping, color choice, speed, etc.

 ### Build Instructions
 - - -